julien-sarazin/nest-playground/microservices/README.md

 ## Getting started

 ### The stack
-The microservices are backed by a MySQL / Consul Stack.
+The microservices are backed by a MySQL / Consul / Traefik Stack.
 Before executing your microservices, please install :
  - Docker : https://docs.docker.com/install/